-An employee with an excess of 60 days (480 hours) sick leave accrued may convert the excess days to vacation days at the rate of four (4) days sick leave for one (1) day of vacation.
+An employee with an excess of 60 days (480 hours) sick leave accrued may convert the excess days to vacation days at the rate of four (4) days sick leave for one (l) day of vacation.
+Conversion to vacation days cannot result in a vacation balance in excess of 240 hours.